FgForrest/evitaDB/docs/user/en/use/connectors/graphql.md

 ##### Constraint key syntax in detail
 </NoteTitle>

+However, if you want to know more about the underlying syntax, read on.
 Each key consists of 3 parts as mentioned above:

 - a property type